duysqubix/gobc/README.md

 ==========
 Any contribution is appreciated.
 The currently known problems are tracked in the Issues tab.
 Feel free to take a swing at any one of them.

-For the more major features, there are the following that you can give a try.
-They are also described in more detail in the [project list](https://github.com/Baekalfen/PyBoy/raw/master/Projects/Projects.pdf):
-* Link Cable
-* _(Experimental)_ AI - use the `botsupport` or game wrappers to train a neural network
-* _(Experimental)_ Game Wrappers - make wrappers for popular games

 If you want to implement something which is not on the list, feel free to do so anyway.
 If you want to merge it into our repo, then just send a pull request and we will have a look at it.